How to Build a Platform as a Christian Writer for God’s Glory (Not Your Own)

 Don’t miss my monthly Worthy Words newsletter, including biblical encouragement and personal reflections, free downloads, and other resources to help you wield the Word for God’s glory!

-Your free download should be waiting in your inbox!
+If you signed up for a free download, it should be waiting in your inbox!

 P.S.
-You may receive an email requesting you to confirm your email address before you get your download.
+You may receive an email requesting you to confirm your email address.
 I know it's an extra step, but it prevents spammers from signing up to my list.